Join a Community-based Monitoring project for the Early Detection of Emerald Ash Borer (EAB) in Alberta

 Economic Importance:

-Ecosystem services, more aptly described as relational values, are essential assets that support the efficient functioning of cities.
+These assets support the efficient functioning of cities.
 The services they provide to the people living in cities amounts to billions of dollars and will vary for each municipality depending on their urban forest demographic.
-For the City of Edmonton, these benefits are valued at over $2.7 Billion (City of Edmonton Urban Forest Asset Management Plan, 2021).
-These benefits are at risk.
+For the City of Edmonton, these benefits are valued at over $2.7 Billion (City of Edmonton UFAMP, 2021).
+In the City of Calgary, their canopy cover value is estimated at $1.3 billion (Nagy, A. Avenue Calgary, 2021)

 Rural ash shelterbelts in Alberta shield homes, gardens, buildings and keep roads accessible from northwesterly winds, snow and overland flooding.
 They protect our rich agricultural soils and nutrients from erosion and severe droughts.
-These stands of ash trees are at risk.

-Tree nursery operations have made significant production investments in supplying ash tree species throughout Alberta.
-Recent commitments are estimated at $10 Million.
 Over two million ash trees have been planted in rural shelterbelt areas since the program started.
+These stands of ash trees are at risk

+Tree nursery operations have made significant production investments in supplying ash tree species throughout Alberta for numerous municipalities.
+Recent commitments are estimated at $10 Million

 Information